 In a world that suffers from the depletion of natural resources, people increasingly recognize the need to take responsibility.
 In our cities, managing material flows is a significant sustainability challenge1.
-Apart from big industry, individuals and families recognize the part they play in protecting the earth's resources.
+Apart from big industry, individuals and families realize their role in protecting the earth's resources.
 As a result, there’s now a plethora of excellent resources and sustainable living books to inspire us.

 In this article, we share 14 of the best sustainable living books worthy of a read as experts, environmentalists, and proponents of a zero waste lifestyle, and more share their guidance and ideas.
 These sustainability books will guide you on your green living journey from conscious consumption to the climate debate.

 By Barbara Kingsolver, with Camille Kingsolver and Steven L. Hopp

 Barbara Kingsolver is an American author, poet, and political activist.
 Writer's Digest named her one of the most important writers of the 20th Century.
 Before she began earning a living as a writer, she earned degrees in Biology and worked as a scientist.
 Barbara and her family have lived on a farm in southern Appalachia since 2004.
 There, they groom a vegetable garden and raise Icelandic sheep.

 As Barbara writes the main narrative, Steven presents facts and figures while Camille tops it with recipe sidebars.
 This book challenges you to begin to make more informed choices.